Ecohen4/data-viz/quiz/quiz4_DOM.md

+# Quiz 4: Document Object Model

 	Course: Data Visualization (QMSS G4063) Spring 2015
 	Time/Location: MW 1:10pm-2:25pm / 313 Fayerweather
 	Instructor: Elliot Cohen, Ph.D.
 	Quantitative Methods in the Social Sciences (QMSS)
 	Graduate School of Arts and Sciences (GSAS)
 	Columbia University

-# Quiz 4: Document Object Model

 ## Conceptual Framework

-2. What does `DOM` stand for?
+	What does `DOM` stand for?
-Document Object Model.

-1. What does `HTML` stand for?
+	What does `HTML` stand for?
 What is its primary purpose in the DOM?
-Hypertext Markup Language.
-Structure.

-1. What does `CSS` stand for?
+	What does `CSS` stand for?
 What is its primary purpose in the DOM?
-Cascading Style Sheets.
-Style.

-3. What does `D3` stand for?
+	What does `D3` stand for?
 What is it?
-Data Driven Documents.
-A javascript library.

 ## JavaScript

 In the following sections, next to each line of Javascript, add a comment that describes what it does.
 Do not use the method name in its own definition.